 The structure has changed!
-Now, in the Class of … series, Nick Rogers takes a monthly look back at films celebrating their 20th, 30th or 40th anniversary of initial release this year — four from 1983, four from 1993 and four from 2003.
+Now, in the Class of … series, Nick Rogers takes a monthly look back at films celebrating their 20th, 30th or 40th anniversary of initial release this year — five from 1983, four from 1993 and four from 2003.
 The self-imposed rules of the column remain the same: No films with an Oscar nomination and no films among their year’s top-10 box-office grossers.

 Rarely does a film so powerfully punctuate its apparent ambitions of poetry and perversity before the opening credits conclude as 1983’s The Hunger.

 Peter Murphy, the frontman of pioneering goth-rockers Bauhaus, crawls and sneers for a direct address of the band’s song “Bela Lugosi’s Dead” — framed so tight behind a barrier from which he beckons it’s like we’re tempting fate by approaching a cage we’ve been warned to ignore.
 With surgically swift precision, images rapidly cut from Murphy to dancers in the club where he’s performing — a countercultural cornucopia of fashion seemingly fished from gutters or garbage cans and hairstyles so severe and stiff glaciers could’ve carved them.